dr-carlos/Secret-Hitler/README.md

 1. Open https://discord.com/developers/applications/ in a browser and click "New Application".
 2. Click on the tile for your new application and optionally add an icon and description under the "General Information" section.
 3. Open the "Bot" section and click "Add Bot".
 For development, disable "Public Bot" so that only you can add your bot to a server.
 Otherwise, anyone with the bot link can add it to a server.
-4. Check the "Server Members Intent" in the "Privileged Gateway Intents" section.
+4. Check the "Server Members" and "Message Content Intent" in the "Privileged Gateway Intents" section.
-5. To generate a link to invite the bot to a server, go to the OAuth2 section and click "Bot" under "Scopes".
+5. To generate a link to invite the bot to a server, go to the OAuth2/URL Generator section and click "Bot" under "Scopes".
 This opens a "Bot Permissions" panel.
-Enable "Administrator" under "Bot Permissions" and copy the URL in the "Scopes" section.
+Enable "Manage Roles", "Manage Channels", "Manage Expressions", "Send Messages", and "Manage Messages".
-6. Paste the copied link into the browser address bar and go through the bot invitation flow.
+6. Paste the generated link into the browser address bar and go through the bot invitation flow.
 The bot is now invited to your server.

 ### Start SecretHitlerDiscord
 The application must be running for the Discord bot to be able to respond to commands from users in Discord.